Planting Lettuce for a Sustainable Harvest

-Romaine lettuce also known as Coz offers higher nutrition.
-It's crunchy leaves also tolerate heat and are easy to grown.
+Romaine lettuce, also known as Coz, offers higher nutrition.
+Its crunchy leaves also tolerate heat and are easy to grow.
 The white hearts can be used as a substitute for celery.

-Boston or butterhead lettuce have tender outer leaves and white yellowish hearts.
-This type of lettuce is also highly nutritious and the taste and texture are ecellent.
-Many of this type of lettuce needs cool weather and rich, highly organic soil to produce well.
+Boston or butterhead lettuce has tender outer leaves and white yellowish hearts.
+This type of lettuce is also highly nutritious and the taste and texture are excellent.
+Many of these types of lettuce need cool weather and rich, highly organic soil to produce well.

-Finally, leaf lettuce types are nutritious and many tolerate warmer temperatures than do other lettuce types.
+Finally, there are leaf lettuce types that are nutritious and many tolerate warmer temperatures than other lettuce types.
 These lettuce types have loose open growth patterns and leaves range from smooth to frilly and from light green to ruby red.
 As my aunt could attest, by picking the outer leaves of leaf lettuces, plants will grow new ones to pick later.

 Strawberries, cucumbers, carrots, onions, and radishes all make good companion plants for lettuce.
 Lettuce requires cool weather and plenty of moisture to keep from bolting and the seed will not germinate in the summer heat.
 If you want to plant lettuce for the summer, start it before the summer heat and plant in a shady area to extend your harvest through the summer.

-Because some lettuce types do better in cooler weather and others are more heat tolerant, it makes sense to plant cooler weather lettuce as soon as the ground can be worked in the spring and then plant subsequent plantings of lettuce that is more heat tolerant.
-If you put later lettuce in shady areas of the yard, and give them adequate water, they are less likely to go to seed during hot weather.
-For a fall harvest, plant head or cos types and then as weather cools, plant a rapid growing leaf lettuce that may take you well into the winter months in milder climates.
+Because some lettuce types do better in cooler weather and others are more heat tolerant, it makes sense to plant cooler weather lettuce as soon as the ground can be worked in the spring and then plant subsequent plantings of lettuce that are more heat tolerant.
+If you later plant lettuce in shady areas of the yard and give them adequate water, they are less likely to go to seed during hot weather.
+For a fall harvest, plant head or cos types, and then as the weather cools, plant rapid-growing leaf lettuce that may take you well into the winter months in milder climates.

 Care of Growing Lettuce

-When the seedlings have their first set of full leaves, thin lettuce to about a foot apart and use the thinned out lettuce as you would any lettuce.
+When the seedlings have their first set of full leaves, thin the lettuce to about a foot apart and use the thinned-out lettuce as you would any lettuce.
 Lettuce requires lots of water and has shallow roots, so it is important to keep the soil moist, but not saturated.
 Like most annual vegetables, make certain that the lettuce gets an inch of water per week.
 Water in the morning to prevent disease.
 To help conserve water, apply a thick layer of mulch.
-This will also keep dirt off lettuce leaves and make them easier to clean when you go to wash it to eat..
+This will also keep dirt off lettuce leaves and make them easier to clean when you go to wash them to eat.

-For quick growth, apply manure tea a couple of times during the growing season.
+For quick growth, apply compost tea a couple of times during the growing season.
 If the lettuce plants start to get taller, they are starting to bolt, in other words, go to seed.
 To stop this process, pinch off the center of the plant.
 Lettuce that has bolted tastes bitter so you won't want to eat it.
-Therefore if plants bolt, you will want to pull it and add it to the compost pile or give it to your chickens to enjoy.
+Therefore if plants bolt, you will want to pull them and add them to the compost pile or give it to your chickens to enjoy.

-If you see tiny holes in your lettuce leaves, and see tiny flies flying around plants, you have aphids.
+If you see tiny holes in your lettuce leaves and see tiny flies flying around plants, you have aphids.
 Spray your lettuce with soapy water (Put a piece of a bar of ivory soap in a spray bottle).
-You can also dust it with a few wood ashes or DE (Diatomateous Earth).
+You can also dust it with a few wood ashes or DE (Diatomaceous Earth).

-Like all annuals, move lettuce to different parts of the garden to avoid most diseases.
+Like all annuals, move lettuce to different parts of the garden to avoid most plant diseases.

 How to Harvest Lettuce

 Pick lettuce early in the morning, and pick it often.
 Cut head lettuce with a knife below the lowest leaves.
-Harvest leaf lettuce by pinching outer leaves.
+Harvest leaf lettuce by pinching the outer leaves.
 Wash lettuce thoroughly as soon as you bring it in from the garden.
-For the best results, put in refrigerator for a couple of hours make lettuce crisp.
-To maintain high nutritional value, it is best if used within 8 hours, but will keep in the refrigerator for a couple of weeks.
+For the best results, put the lettuce in the refrigerator for a couple of hours to make the lettuce crisp.
+To maintain high nutritional value, it is best if used within eight hours but will keep in the refrigerator for a couple of weeks.